KidsBell

 Goal

-To simplify daily communication between teachers and parents, while reducing stress and supporting diverse family needs.
+To simplify daily communication between teachers and caregivers, while reducing stress and supporting diverse family needs.

 Background